- PhD, Sociology and Social Policy, Brandeis University, 2001

 She is active in the Society for the Study of Social Problems, where Val has held multiple leadership positions, including Vice President of the Society.
 On campus, Val is the Chair of the Department of Public Health, the Director of the Public Health bachelors program, and a member of Institutional Review Board.

 Val mentors several students each year on their independent research projects.
 Right now, she is working with Evangeline Kennedy (Public Health) on her senior thesis on ambiguous loss.
 She also mentors students as research assistants on her own research projects.
 Students who are interested in gaining research experience addressing women’s health medical devices are encouraged to email her and make a time to talk.

 What I Teach

 - PH 347 Public Health Senior Seminar

 - PH 370 Public Health Internship Seminar

 - SOCI 339 Community Research

-Val’s recent work examines the U.S. Food and Drug Administration’s regulation of women’s health medical devices.
+Val's recent work examines the U.S. Food and Drug Administration’s regulation of women’s health medical devices.
 She has published two articles with Shelley White on vaginal mesh for female urinary incontinence, "Enmeshed in Controversy: Claims About the Risks of Vaginal Mesh Devices," and "Adverse Event Reports Associated with Vaginal Mesh: An Interrupted Time Series Analysis" (also co-authored with Abigail Walters).
-Currently, she is analyzing adverse event reports associated with Essure, a female sterilization device.
-Val is also conducting a study of individuals’ experiences with autoimmune conditions.
+Currently, she is analyzing adverse event reports associated with Essure (a female sterilization device), and nationally representative data on women’s motivations for seeking permanent sterilization.